Audiveris/audiveris/docs/_pages/main/limitations.md

 {:toc}

 ---
+TODO: fingering, recognized, but not exported to MXL

+TODO: plucking, recognized, but not exported to MXL

 It is important that the end user be aware of these cases to avoid wasting time on them with the current release.